planetfederal/workshops/workshops/geoserver/style/source/ysld/polygon.rst

           x-maxDisplacement: 40
           x-autoWrap: 70

 #.
-By making use of **halo-opacity** we we still allow stroke information to show through, but prevent the stroke information from making the text hard to read.
+By making use of **fill-opacity** on the **halo** we we still allow stroke information to show through, but prevent the stroke information from making the text hard to read.

    .. image:: /style/img/polygon_label_5.png

 #.
-And advanced technique for manually taking control of conflict resolution is the use of the  **-gt-label-priority**.
+And advanced technique for manually taking control of conflict resolution is the use of the  **x-labelPriority**.

    This property takes an expression which is used in the event of a conflict.
 The label with the highest priority "wins."

 #.
 The Natural Earth dataset we are using includes a **labelrank** intended to control what labels are displayed based on zoom level.

    The values for **labelrank** go from 0 (for zoomed out) to 20 (for zoomed in).
-To use this value for **-gt-label-priority** we need to swap the values around so a **scalerank** of 1 is given the highest priority.
+To use this value for **x-labelPriority** we need to swap the values around so a **scalerank** of 1 is given the highest priority.

    .. code-block:: yaml
       :emphasize-lines: 20